BlenderCN/BlenderPython/Duplication.md

 ### DupliFaces (duplication on faces)
 ____
-very similar to DupliVerts, but this time instead of using vertices to give a duplication origin, it uses the face's median (think of average vertex).
+very similar to DupliVerts, but this time it uses the face medians (think of average vertex) as duplication locations.

 Below - using a (parent) disjoint mesh of quads to duplicate the cone (child):
 ![img face dupe](https://cloud.githubusercontent.com/assets/619340/10752213/72749cb4-7c87-11e5-9915-f435458937a3.png)